imalooney/t3tr0s/README.md

     lein cljsbuild auto
     ```

+1. Open <http://localhost:1984> in your browser.
-1. In another terminal, run the browser REPL:
+1. If you want a REPL connected to the browser for testing:

     ```
     lein repl
     > (brepl)
     ```

-1. Open <http://localhost:1984> in your browser.

 ## Planning